McKernan History, Family Crest & Coats of Arms

 - John, Michael, Patrick, Robert, and William McKernan, all, who settled in Pennsylvania between 1775 and 1860

-- Annie McKernan, aged 19, who emigrated to the United States from Tyrone, in 1898
+- Annie McKernan, aged 19, who immigrated to the United States from Tyrone, in 1898

-- Catherine McKernan, aged 19, who emigrated to the United States from Tyrone, in 1899
+- Catherine McKernan, aged 19, who immigrated to the United States from Tyrone, in 1899

 McKernan Settlers in United States in the 20th Century